peterhebert/Fluid-Baseline-Grid-Redux/README.md

 ## Changelog

+## 2013-11-20
+* updated LESS version linked to in HTML examples to 1.5.0

 ### version 1.0.1 (2013-11-01)
 * changed @Phi value to hard-coded decimal (50 places long) due to the Javascript equation no longer working with LESS > 1.3.3
 * added variables section at top of base.less to declare base text size, baseline value, default border width